olino3101/Linear-Regression/README.md

 # Linear Regression – Car Price Estimator

 This project implements a simple linear regression model to estimate car prices based on mileage.
+There is 3 programs to launch.
 The code is written in Python with minimal dependencies.

 ---